F A Q

 What value capacitor do you use on your tone control pots?

 We use 0.1 micro farad capacitors for all our volume and tone control setups including guitar and bass.

 Can I mix EMG’s with passive pickups?

-Use the high impedance (250K-500K) volume and tone controls.
-The problem is that the high impedance controls act more like a switch to the EMG’s.
-The passive pickups, however, will work fi ne.
-If you have a guitar with two pickups and two volume pots, with a three-way switch, there is another alternative.
-Use the 25K pots for the EMG, and the 250K pots for the passive pickup.
-This way you can use one or the other with no adverse affects, but with the switch in the middle position the passive pickup will have reduced gain and response.
-Use the low-impedance (25K) volume and tone controls provided with the EMG’s.
-The problem here is that the passive pickups will suffer a reduction in gain and loss of highfrequency response.
+Passive pickups traditionally use 250K/500K volume and tone pots.
+These pots will act like a switch with EMG’s, turning them on and off rather than up and down.
+If you have a guitar with two pickups and two volume pots, you can use the provided 25K pots for the EMG, and a 250K/500K pot for the passive pickup.
+This will allow you to use either pickup.
+However, in the middle position the passive pickup will have reduced gain and response; and the passive pickup by itself will have far less output than the active one.
+You can use our low-impedance (25K) volume and tone controls provided with the EMG’s on a passive pickup.
+But the passive pickups will then suffer a reduction in gain and loss of high end response, sounding muffled.